floraxinru/recsys_resources/README.md

 Collaborative Filtering: http://yifanhu.net/PUB/cf.pdf *  -- Winner of the IEEE ICDM 10-Year Highest-Impact Paper Award

-##### June 10 update:
+##### alternative apporach
-alternative apporach - look into using ULMFiT (neural networks and transfer learning), for classifying cuisine before recommendation? https://arxiv.org/abs/1801.06146
+- look into using ULMFiT (neural networks and transfer learning), for classifying cuisine before recommendation? https://arxiv.org/abs/1801.06146

 ##### Criteo (French company specializing in recsys, and author of 1TB Clicks dataset)
 ##### highlighted some recent papers at a recsys conference: